BGafo/Systems-Programming/Project 4/README.md

 In this assignment, you’ll implement a custom version of malloc, free, and realloc.
 You should implement these in mymalloc.c and mymalloc.h.
 These files should not contain a main function, so you may want a separate .c file for testing.
-You can work in small groups (1 – 3 people).
-Please include a README file with your code that contains all partners’ names and netIDs.
-Only one person from each group should submit the assignment.
 Library functionality
 You should implement these functions, described below: void myinit(int allocAlg);